AntarEspadas/minecraft-movie-player/README.md

 A command line program that generates a datapack that plays videos in vanilla Minecraft

-The goal of this program is to take a video file and convert its frames into structure block files so that it can be played insde a Minecraft world through the use of a datapack and a resourcepack
+The goal of this program is to take a video file and convert its frames into structure block files so that it can be played inside a Minecraft world through the use of a datapack and a resourcepack

 ## Getting started